Exclusive: Spotify CEO Daniel Ek on Apple, Facebook, Netflix–and the future

 FC: You’ve had some pretty successful consumer rollouts, like the Discovery Weekly personalized playlist.

-DK: I would have killed that if it was just me, 100 percent.
+DK: I would have killed that if it was just me, 100%.

 FC: Why would you have killed it?